 Consider the use of cream, for instance.
-There were a myriad of existing pieces already in use as jelly glasses or custard cups, salts, rummers or sweetmeats which would have quite adequately served to present cream at table, but none of these evoked the original wooden pails in which the cream would have been collected when initially prepared at the dairy.
-Hence we have piggins, taking their name from those same wooden tubs, but made from glass, and affecting the appearance of the original items by having a “handle” as an extension of an element of one - or occasionally two - of the sides.
+There was a myriad of existing pieces already in use as jelly glasses or custard cups, salts, rummers or sweetmeats which would have quite adequately served to present cream at table, but none of these evoked the original wooden pails in which the cream would have been collected when initially prepared at the dairy.
+Hence we have piggins, taking their name from those same wooden tubs, but replicated in glass, and affecting the appearance of the original items by having a “handle” as an extension of an element of one - or occasionally two - of the sides.
 These would generally be quite small pieces, but made from thick glass – lavishly cut and faceted – in order that they could be chilled and then filled to keep the cream fresh for as long as possible.

-Having mentioned jelly glasses, the distinction should be noted that these were not exclusively for serving sweet jellies and there were, of course, marrow jelly and other savoury sundries and pâtés that needed to be made available too.
-It simply would not have been seemly to have served your calves foot, bone marrow or aspic-encased viscera in the same glassware as their delightful fruited equivalents, and so we find patty pans intended specifically to accommodate these more piquant preserves.
-Again small – about the size of modern ramekins – these patty pans were almost universally in the form of abbreviated conical bowls with flat bases and a folded or moulded rim.
+Having mentioned jelly glasses, it should be noted that these were not exclusively used for serving jellies of the sweet variety.
+With the British pallet enthusiastically taking on board the French penchant for savoury entrees we find the likes of pâtés, spreads, terrines and pressed and potted meats all vying for a place on the dining table.
+It would simply not have been seemly to have served your calves foot, bone marrow or aspic-encased viscera in the same vessels as were used for their delightful fruited equivalents, and so we find patty pans intended specifically to accommodate these more piquant preserves.
+Again they were relatively small – about the size of modern ramekins – and almost universally in the form of abbreviated conical bowls with flat bases and a folded or moulded rim.
 Decoration was at a premium – simple fluted or slice-cut facets would generally suffice – but many examples were left entirely plain.

-As ever, ostentation was to the fore, and the properly prepared Georgian dining table demanded a suitably stunning centerpiece.
-To facilitate this we find tazzas – broad, flat dishes on baluster or pedestal stems on to which jellies, custards, sweetmeats – pretty much anything to be fair - would have been arranged.
+As ever, ostentation was to the fore, and the properly prepared Georgian dining table demanded a suitably stunning centrepiece.
+To this end we find tazzas – broad, flat dishes on baluster or pedestal stems on to which jellies, custards, sweetmeats – pretty much anything to be fair - would have been arranged.
 The variety of stem used for tazzas, and the combination of plain or engraved, lipped or plain-edged display surfaces make for a wide variety of designs which constitute an eminently collectable genre in their own right.
-If you do decide to go after tazzas, do try and secure a set or two of matching pieces of diminishing size that were designed to be stacked to make up a particularly extravagant centerpiece – five tiers is the most of which we are currently aware, so please let us know if you find anything over and above that !
+If you do decide to go after tazzas, do try and secure a set or two of matching pieces of diminishing size that were designed to be stacked to make up a particularly extravagant display – five complementary tiers is the most of which we are currently aware, so please let us know if you find anything over and above that !

-In to our general category of Georgian table glass, we can also add candlesticks, pepper sifters, condiment bottles, cruet sets, cutlery rests, serving dishes and salvers – so you really do have a pretty broad remit if you wish to specialise in collecting this sort of material.
+In to our general category of Georgian table glass, we can also add candlesticks, pepper sifters, condiment bottles, cruet sets, cutlery rests, serving dishes and salvers – so you really do have a pretty broad remit if you wish to ‘specialise’ in collecting this sort of material.